peternsilva/galvanize-bookshelf-solution/4_user_authentication.md

 | `GET`          | `/session`         | N/A                                                              | `200`           | `true`                                           |
 | `DELETE`       | `/session`         | N/A                                                              | `200`           | `true`                                           |

-**NOTE:** Don't send the user's password or hashed password in the response body.
+**NOTE:** The second `GET /session` request assumes a user is logged in.
+Also, _don't_ send the user's password or hashed password in the response body.

 You can run the following test suite to verify the middleware works as expected.